lorenzoforni/lorenzoforni.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Join us for the presentation of Prometeia’s Forecasting Report on the Italian and International Economy, on **September 26 at 11 AM**.
+Join us for the presentation of Prometeia’s Quarterly Economic Outlook on the Italian and International Economy, on **September 26 at 11 AM**.